Current DDC Members

 Yetta Myrick is the mother of teenage son with an Autism Spectrum Disorder and Intellectual Disability diagnosis.
 She is the Founder and President of DC Autism Parents (DCAP) and is currently leading the DC Act Early COVID-19 Team.
 Additionally, she is the Parent Educator/Advocate on the ECHO Autism Hub Team at Children’s National Hospital.
 In 2019, she was appointed by DC Mayor Muriel Bowser to serve as a member of the DC Developmental Disabilities Council.

-- Anjanette Shelby, Co-Appointee (auxiliary member) on the Mayor's Commission for Persons with Disabilities, [email protected]
+- Anjanette Shelby, Chair of the Council and Co-Appointee (auxiliary member) on the Mayor's Commission for Persons with Disabilities, [email protected]

 Anjanette D. Shelby is the founder of the disability advocacy group Belifield.
 She is also a part of the Executive Board during the COVID-19 pandemic and the Advisory Board of the DC Commision on People with Disabilities (DCCP).
 She is a native Washingtonian, born with a form polio in the mid-'60s, which affects her left side.

-- Jane Brown, Representative of the Protection and Advocacy Agency - Disability Rights DC at University Legal Services, [email protected]
+- Jane Brown, Chair of the State Plan Implementation Committee and Representative of the Protection and Advocacy Agency - Disability Rights DC at University Legal Services, [email protected]

 Jane Brown has been the Executive Director of University Legal Services (ULS) since 1993.
 Under her leadership, ULS has grown from a staff of nine to a staff of over 40.
 Ms. Brown oversees all operational aspects of the office and directs twelve different government grants, both city and federal, and several foundation grants.